tobesimple7/TbsGrid/README.md

 - This grid license has Mit License and Commercial License.
 - However, except for special features, we plan to distribute everything under the MIT License.
+- The commercial version will also be priced at a small donation level.
 - I plan to create various grids such as pivot grid, mobile grid, etc.